AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 * Users can generate revenue by selling courses on Adobe Learning Manager or on a Headless learning interface.
 * Enable Adobe Commerce integration to the platform to sell courses using Learning Manager’s native app and AEM.
-* Allow Learning Manager’s customers to offer formal learning in the form of paid courses.&nbsp;
+* Allow Learning Manager’s customers to offer formal learning in the form of paid courses.
 * Enable learners to preview courses before deciding to purchase the training.

 ### Adobe Learning Manager native